 1. Save More

 This is a New Year’s resolution on everyone’s list every year.
-Whether it is increasing your retirement contributions, placing your money into an account with higher dividend rates, cutting back on spending, using your credit card less, or winning the lottery, in order to make this resolution successful in 2020, you need to figure out what the best way to save for YOU is.
+Whether it is increasing your retirement contributions, placing your money into an account with higher dividend rates, cutting back on spending, using your credit card less, or winning the lottery, in order to make this resolution successful in the new year, you need to figure out what the best way to save for YOU is.
 Everyone is different and everyone’s financial situation is different.
 Take a moment to assess your financial situation.
 There are numerous resources available out there to help you save better.
 Click here to learn 54 ways to save money.

 2. Create a Budget and Stick to it

 Tracking your spending is a useful tool to help you understand where your money goes.
 Budgets help set parameters for what you can afford to spend and help you identify areas where you can cut back.
 Start budgeting now with these personal finance apps:

 - UKRFCU App – Money Management (within your Online Banking) – Money Management is a service that provides a visualization of spending over time divided into categories.
 See all your accounts, including those with other financial institutions.
 Bubbles help you understand the relative health of your budgets instantly.
 Every transaction is automatically categorized so you can spend smarter.
 For more information, click here.

 - Wally – Wally helps you compare your income to your expenses, understand where your money goes and set and achieve goals.
 Wally lets you keep track of the details as you spend money: where, when, what, why, & how much.

 - Mint – Bring together all of your accounts, bills, and more, so you can conveniently manage your finances from one dashboard.
 See all of your bills and money at a glance.
 Create budgets easily with tips tailored to you.

 - PocketGuard – Link your credit cards, checking and savings accounts, investments, and loans, to see all your finances in one place.
 Transactions are updated and categorized as they happen, to help you understand where your money goes and discover opportunities to save.